 Disclosure in real estate is a vital concept to grasp for Realtors.

-As an example, if a Realtor happens to see water coming into the basement of a home they are marketing, they sure as heck better be letting any future buyers know about the existence of this problem.
+For example, if a Realtor sees water coming into the basement of a home they are marketing, they sure better be letting any future buyers know about this problem.

 My position has always been if you have even the slightest question about whether or not to disclose something to potential buyers, avoid the potential for liability and tell all.

-The case boiled down to the agents duty to disclose both defects not only within the property but off-site as well.
+The case boiled down to the agent’s duty to disclose both defects within the property and off-site.
 According to Rich Vetstein, “The Massachusetts Supreme Judicial Court has held that off-site physical conditions may require disclosure if the conditions are unknown and not readily observable by the buyer and if the existence of those conditions is of sufficient materiality to affect the habitability, use, or enjoyment of the property and, therefore, render the property substantially less desirable or valuable to the objectively reasonable buyer.”

 Fortunately for this Realtor and more than likely for other Realtors in future cases, the jury decided that it was not reasonable for the agent to be responsible for the knowledge of a smoker in another unit.

-The take home message here that might be missed, given that the Realtor won the case, is never to make statements for which you are not 100% sure of.
-Realtors should always be wise about what comes out of their mouth.
-As someone who has been selling Real Estate in the Metrowest Massachusetts area for the last twenty four years can attest, why make statements you can’t possible know unless you are clairvoyant.
+Realtors should always be wise about what comes out of their mouths.
+As someone who has been selling Real Estate in the Metrowest Massachusetts area for the last thirty-six years can attest, why make statements you can’t possibly know unless you are clairvoyant?